 Ticket ID

-By default, when a customer creates a ticket in your portal, a ticket ID is generated.
+By default, when a ticket is created in your portal, a ticket ID is generated.
 The notifications that the customer and agent receive about the ticket updates will carry the ticket ID in the subject line.
+Freshdesk threads tickets by looking for the ticket ID in the subject line in this format - [#{{ticket.id}}]; so it is advisable to configure the subject line for your email notifications to carry the Ticket ID in the above format.
 When the customer or agent replies to these notifications, Freshdesk will check if the ticket ID matches and will thread the reply accordingly.

 • Go to Admin > Email > Advanced Settings > Configure prefix for Ticket ID.